Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

 8. Take advantage of prerecorded and simulive sessions

 One way to guarantee that a session looks great and runs smoothly is to pre-record it and incorporate it into your live event.
-This will give you an opportunity to incorporate more visuals and cut or redo elements that contain errors or might lose your audience’s attention.
+This will give you an opportunity to incorporate more visuals and cut or redo elements that contain errors.
 With EventMobi Studio, for example, you can record your branded speaker sessions at any point prior to the live event.

 You can even pre-record the heavier session content and follow it by a live segment such as a Q&A. “Simulive” content delivery refers to this hybrid of live and pre-recorded content within a given session.
 Use a separate slide — like the speakers’ contact information or even a sponsored message — to cover any visual disruption when transitioning from the pre-recorded section to the live engagement.

 Pre-recorded content also allows you to run concurrent sessions without assigning additional producers to each stream.
-If you don’t have concurrent sessions, it has the added benefit of giving you time to set up the next live portion of the show, queue up live speakers, and give those working in the background a break.
+If you don’t have concurrent sessions at your virtual conference, you’ll have extra time to set up the next live portion of the show, queue up live speakers, and give those working in the background a break.

 9. Use engagement features and a variety of virtual event formats and layouts